AdamKozlowski01/Pi3-File-Server/src/Client/Pi File Client README.txt

 		Set up Deffie-Heidman-Exchange-object
 	set up Thread-Pool object

-	Client opens connection to the server on port X
+	Client opens connection to the server on port 1081

 	Server and Client set up Key-Exchange and AES key which they will use to talk on for the remainder of the session